Khoabk/Btree-implementation/README.md

 with a dot file for btree display will be generated at the end.

-To run the program, simply download the code with the make file and type **run_command.txt**, the command.txt file is the file in which command are stored.
+To run the program, simply download the code with the make file and type **run_command.txt**, the command.txt file is the file in which commands are stored.
 You can modify run_command.txt or import your own input file.